 Following the recommendation of the Audit Committee, we were appointed by the members on 9 September 2021 to audit the financial statements for the year ended 31 March 2022 and subsequent financial periods.
-This is therefore our first year of uninterrupted engagement.
+The period of total uninterrupted engagement is three years, covering the years ended 31 March 2022 to 31 March 2024.

-SHUJAAT KHAN (Senior statutory auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors
+SHUJAAT KHAN (Senior statutory auditor) for and on behalf of PricewaterhouseCoopers LLP

-Edinburgh 23 June 2022
+Chartered Accountants and Statutory Auditors Edinburgh 20 June 2024

-Statement of Comprehensive Income
+Statement of Comprehensive Income for the year ended 31 March 2024